flash62au/WiTcontroller/README.md

 - Deal with unexpected disconnects better
   - automatic attempt to reconnect
 - Keep a list of ip addresses and ports if mDNS doesn't provide any
-- Remember (for the current session only) recently selected locos

 ### Command menu:
 - 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)